Sanskriti-source/documents-basics-exploration/README.md

-# documents-basics-exploration- SELF TAUGHT TOPICS
+# Documents Basics Exploration - SELF TAUGHT TOPICS
 ---
 ✅ LangChain basics – what it is, how it integrates with LLMs <br>
 ✅ Gemini with LangChain – using Google’s LLM via LangChain <br>